 This course is a continuation of the introductory course in Microsoft Word for Windows (BOS 157).
-It introduces students to advanced word processing functions such as macros, style sheets, headers and footers, footnotes, graphics, sorting, forms,
+It introduces students to advanced word processing functions such as macros, style sheets, headers and footers, footnotes, graphics, sorting, forms, and merge.
+This course meets word processing requirements in Business Office Systems Programs.

 BOS 258.
-WORDPERFECT FOR WINDOWS II 2 credit hours
+Wordperfect for Windows II2 credit hours